learn-co-curriculum/dsc-html-links-lab/README.md

 # HTML Links - Lab

 ## Introduction
 You've seen HTML tags and tag attributes.
-In this lab, you'll bring those together by investigating the `a` tag.
+In this lab, you'll bring those together by investigating the anchor tag, `a`.

 ## Objectives
 You will be able to:
-* Code an `a`nchor tag that defines an HTML hyperlink
+* Use an anchor tag to create a link

 ## Use an `a` Tag to Create a Link